dumozitha/alx-system_engineering-devops/0x00-shell_basics/README.md

- a script that printes the path name of the current working directory
+Display contant of list in your current directory